JuliaSobczak/JuliaSobczak.github.io/_posts/2023-01-04-start-of-the-exumas.md

 Our next stop was the large beach on the northern part of Highborne Cay.
 We stopped at the boat to restock beer and get a snack before cruising over to the sand.
 The second I jumped out of the skiff a staff member came to investigate.
 He informed us that beach access here is only available if you're parked in the marina and checked in on the island first.
 So I hopped back in and we turned around.

 Heading back toward the boat we noticed an empty beach nearby.
 My dad anchored the skiff in the sand and we clambered out.
 It was immaculate.
 There wasn't a soul on the beach but us.
 Not only that but there was no trash visible either, and the rocky shore surrounding us sheltered the small cove from any waves.
-A single well-established mangrove lingered on our side of the beach and a forest of mangroves covered the distant corner.
-The water around the lone one was so clear, we all investigated the spider web of branches.
+A few mangroves lingered on our side of the beach while a forest covered the distant corner.
+The water was clear enough that we could investigate the spider web of branches.

 ![mangrove-clear-water-pic](/images/mangrove-clear-water-pic.jpg)